 Jail Industries is a program at the Jail Work Center facility allowing low risk inmates to repay the community in a work setting while serving their sentence.
-Jail Industries utilizes the Kitchen and Warehouse building and has several work units; Food and Laundry Services, and Grounds and Janitorial Maintenance.
-Inmates are assigned to a work crew and are under the direction of custody staff or supervisors while working.
+Jail Industries utilizes the Kitchen and Warehouse building and has several work units: Food and Laundry Services, and Grounds and Janitorial Maintenance.
+Inmates are assigned to a work crew and are under the direction of corrections staff or supervisors while working.

 Who is eligible?

-Sentenced inmates who meet specific criteria are transfered from the Main Jail and housed at the Jail Work Center facility.
+Sentenced inmates who meet specific criteria are transferred from the Main Jail and housed at the Jail Work Center facility.
 Those who do not qualify for the Work Release program are housed in the In-Custody building and are assigned to a work crew.
 These inmates are given jobs that benefit themselves, the Sheriff's Office and the county at large.

 What are the benefits?

 For inmates, this is an opportunity for a positive life change if they so choose.
-Valuable experiences working as part of a team, completing job assigments, and learning job skills.
+Valuable experiences working as part of a team, completing job assignments, and learning job skills.
 They can learn to be productive, accountable, reliable, responsible, build self confidence, and motivation for a positive change in their own and their families lives.

 Inmate workers help keep the Sheriff's Office facilities functioning and maintained.
 In 2009, inmate worker hours were 156,198 for an estimated labor cost at minimum wage of $1,361,142 which is a real financial savings to the Sheriff's Office.
 If these hours were hired positions or contracted services the cost would be much higher.

 Jail Work Center Kitchen